benjaminballard/voltdb_docs/training/ops_exercises_cli.md

     mkdir ~/voltdb_scripts

 Optionally, if you want to practice these exercises with your own application, you should have a folder for that.
-The examples will use the voter example which is provided with VoltDB.
+The examples will use the voter example which is provided with VoltDB (~/voltdb/examples/voter).

     mkdir ~/my_voltdb_app